ZhangSui921/gwalpha/README.md

 # gwalpha
-Data and code repository for the Geographically weighted Cronbach's Alpha (GWalpha) paper
+Data and code repository for the Geographically Weighted Cronbach's Alpha (GWalpha) paper